restfulapi/api-strategy/README.md

 While REST provides many benefits, it may not always be the best approach.
 Alternatives to REST may be considered.

+####  <a id="demand-driven"></a>Demand Driven Architecture

+[Demand-Driven Architecture](http://www.infoq.com/presentations/domain-driven-architecture) addresses limitations of a representation-based APIs by giving clients control with respect to tailoring the content to be retrieved.
+This is similar to how OData allows 'refinement' of representations, but is separate from the concept of a 'representation' (it doesn't try to do both like OData).

+Demand-driven architecture is compelling as it allows different client types to request only the data they need.
+It probably isn't a good fit for integration purposes though.

+Both Netflix and Facebook are championing demand-driven architectures, and both have open sourced frameworks.
+Facebook has released a draft RFC for [GraphQL](https://facebook.github.io/graphql/) as well as a [reference implemenation](https://github.com/graphql/graphql-js).
+Netflix has released [Falcor](http://netflix.github.io/falcor/), which is a JavaScript library that uses JSON Graph.

+Demand-Driven Architecture circumvents the limitations of a 'representation-based', 'one-size-fits-all' approach, and may become a critical component of an overall solution.
+While it may or may not be suitable for integration purposes, it allows multiple UIs implemented for various devices to fetch only the data needed.

 #### Using RPC-Based APIs

 RPC-based APIs include those implemented using SOAP as well as native procedure invocations over a network.

 _Some may argue that SOAP is 'document centric' and is not the same as RPC.
 While developers may want to make such arguments, the reality is the 'RPC' is embedded within the document.
 This is true regardless of the WSDL style used, including Microsoft's 'document/literal wrapped' pattern._

+While SOAP is not recommended, it can be convenient and appropriate to expose a simple API that is not based upon 'resources' or 'representations'.

 ##### SOAP and WS-* Web Services